JulioSquire/RotomBot/README.md

 # RotomBot
- A discord bot that functions as a pokedex for your server!
+ A discord bot that functions as a Pokédex for your server!